RoboticsIRL/workshops/workshop0/Setup.md

 ## Dual Boot

 To dual boot your system, we recommend following the instructions [here][5] \[5].
 Just remember to back up the files on your current OS to an SSD.
-The process can seem difficult (or dangerous), but just take your time and utilise a search tool to gain more clarity on each step.
+The process can seem difficult (or dangerous), but just take your time and utilize a search tool to gain more clarity on each step.
 We recommend [Ubuntu 20.04](https://releases.ubuntu.com/20.04/).

 ___